Human resources at a click

 Companies should also carry out transfer risk assessments before relying on the standard contractual clauses (or other safeguards) and so this will also need to be considered as part of the updating.

-Our team of experts are on hand to advise you through this process and to help draft up new agreements as needed.
+Our data privacy lawyers are on hand to advise you through this process and to help draft up new agreements as needed.

 Disclaimer